NidhishVyas/midterm/README.md

 ## Introduction

-This project includes a versatile calculator application that can execute basic arithmetic operations and store computation history.
-It was designed with extensibility in mind, and it uses a plugin-based architecture to make it easy to add new capabilities.
+This Python project is a robust application with a calculator and history management, geared for flexibility.
+It uses design patterns for scalable command execution and plugin-based activities to demonstrate best practices in coding, logging, and error handling.
+Configurable logging and cautiously exception handling tactics assure its durability and ease of maintenance, making it an excellent example of modern, adaptive software engineering.

 ## Setup Instructions